letFardin/neo-translate/README.md

 [The logo icon is created by Freepik - Flaticon](https://www.flaticon.com/free-icons/shine)

-Built with 🫀 by a Curious Developer 🚀
+Built with 🫀 by a Curious Developer in help of AI 🚀